-Terry Saban, or simply Miss Terry, is the real reason Alabama has stayed on top of the college football world for so long.
-She’s responsible for securing top-flight recruits like Kamara or Jacobs, keeping Saban in check and even suggesting coaching tips.
+Miss Terry, for what it's worth, is the real reason Alabama has stayed on top of the college football world for so long.
+She's responsible for helping securine top-flight recruits, keeping Saban in check, giving reporters plenty of laughs at press conferences and even suggesting coaching tips.

 Miss Terry is the real MVP.
 She works behind the scenes.
 If Crimson Tide football were a movie, Saban would be the star actor but Terry is the director, producer and screenwriter of this Oscar-winning film.